-Overview The Orbix security service is the central componen Framework.
-This section provides an overview of the service features. , In this section This section contains the following subsections: Orbix Security Service Architecture page 26 iSF Server Development Kit page 28 iSF client API The GSP plug-in access the Orbix security service through the iSF client API, which is a private IONA-proprietary API.
+Overview , , The Orbix security service is the central component of the Orbix Security Framework.
+This section provides an overview of the main Orbix security service features.
+In this section This section contains the following subsections: This section contains the following subsections: Orbix Security Service Architecture page 32 iSF Server Development Kit page 34 iSF client API The GSP plug-in access the Orbix security service through the iSF client API, which is a private IONA-proprietary API.
 This API exposes general security operations, such as authenticating a username and password, retrieving a user's roles, and so on.
-Two language versions of the iSF client API are used internally by Orbix: C++.
-Java.
+Two language versions of the iSF client API are used internally by Orbix: • $C++$. • Java.
 Remote connections to the Orbix security service Orbix plug-ins can communicate with the Orbix security service through an IIOP/TLS connection.
 Standalone or embedded deployment The iSF server module can be packaged in the following different ways: Standalone deployment (default)-the iSF server module is packaged as a standalone server process, the Orbix security service, that services requests through a CORBA interface (IIOP or IIOP/TLS).
 Embedded deployment-the iSF server module is packaged as a JAR library that can be loaded directly into a Java application.
 In this case, service requests are made as local calls. iSF adapter API Integration with third-party enterprise security systems is facilitated by the iSF adapter API that enables the Orbix security service to delegate security operations to other security systems. iSF adapters IONA provides several ready-made adapters that are implemented with the iSF adapter API.
 The following adapters are available: LDAP adapter.
 File adapter (demonstration only-not supported in production environments).